levito/tt-rss-feedly-theme/README.md

 Feedly theme for [Tiny Tiny RSS](https://tt-rss.org) 1.15 – 18.8.
 This theme will probably not be updated to support newer versions of tt-rss.

+The latest fully working tt-rss commit of version 18.8 is [da1a3c2](https://git.tt-rss.org/fox/tt-rss/commit/da1a3c2cc5621bccdb844cfbd03e377ada079fa9).
+After that, things start to fall apart.

 If you are on version 18.12 or newer, this theme will not work.
 Until tt-rss commit [f679ec2](https://git.tt-rss.org/fox/tt-rss/commit/f679ec2e6e25598c511177d7d160c51d2bdf631e), you can try the [branch v18.12](https://github.com/levito/tt-rss-feedly-theme/tree/v18.12).
 Later commits include a new dojo base theme and will break badly!

 Use the [legacy branch](https://github.com/levito/tt-rss-feedly-theme/tree/legacy) for TT-RSS 1.11 or older.